-We find that especially when the panel is short, accounting for spatial dependence undoubtedly increases forecasting accuracy in terms of RMSE to any other sub-optimal SDPD specifications and to the AR.
-The gain in forecasting accuracy comparing the SDPD and the AR model is, on average, 11 per cent.
-It becomes even higher when comparing the SDPD model to model specifications not accounting for spatial dependences.
-A more accurate view is given by plotting province-specific forecast errors in each of the out-ofsample years: although the model fails to be the most accurate one in the last years, it performs better when the panel is short.
-On the contrary, the AR needs a much longer time series to perform slightly better.
-This result is very important because it sheds some light on the empirical application of an SDPD model, highlighting its better performances in panel data that are usually characterised by not too long time windows.
+We find that, especially when the panel is short, accounting for spatial dependence undoubtedly increases forecasting accuracy in terms of RMSE to any other specifications.
+The gain in forecasting accuracy comparing the SDPD and the RW model is, on average, 22 per cent.
+It becomes even higher when comparing SDPD model to model specifications not accounting for spatial dependences.
+A more accurate view is given by plotting province-specific forecast errors in each of the out-of-sample years: although in the last two years, the model fails to be the most accurate one, it performs better when the panel is short.
+This result is very important because it sheds some light on the empirical application of an SDPD model, highlighting its better performances in panel data that are usually characterized by not too long time windows.
 Not surprisingly, the empirical setting of regional GDP/GVA forecasting is exactly this.

 We also show the relevance of foreign trade on the economic performance of the Italian province, denoting its positive influence on economic growth.
-This also helps to deal with the Italian business demography, which is catheterised by small and medium-size enterprises.
-Generally speaking, small firms are less prone to invest in human capital and are, on average, less innovative than large firms.
+This also helps to deal with the Italian business demography, which is catheterized by small and medium-size enterprises.
+Generally speaking, small firms are less prone to invest in human capital and are, on average, less innovative in comparison to large size firms.
 This could negatively affect economic growth, and it is shown in the paper.
-However, once the export variable interacts with small-medium firms, this negative effect turns to be not significant, suggesting how the propensity to export can mitigate the negative dynamics produced by the higher fragmentation within small-sized enterprises.
+Once the export variable interacts with small-medium firms, this negative effect turns to be not significant, suggesting how the propensity to export can mitigate the negative dynamics produced by the higher fragmentation within small-sized enterprises.

 A more elaborate approach is to explore the influence of sector-specific spatial dynamics on economic growth, where spatial dependence occurs among the economic sectors of the various territories.
 This would also push the forecast at an even higher level of disaggregation, however, is left for future research.
 In conclusion, it would be important for local policymakers to understand the crucial role of regional forecasting for policymaking: being able to identify the crucial determinant of economic growth today means to pave the ground, if not ensure, future growth.